mlcodewerks/mlcodewerks/README.md

 ## ⚡ There is no end-user support for things here.

 Things here are things I am willing for people/LLMs to use.
-Thusly, licensed as WTFPL or Unlicense, mostly.
+Thusly, licensed in the public domain, mostly.

 ## Why no support?